iammai/docker-scrapy-crawler/README.md

      {"status": "ok", "project": "mailan", "version": "46b43ae-master", "spiders": 1}
      ```

      * Note: If we have more spiders that we wrote, we can deploy as many spiders as we want!
-I didn't do this in this guide for simplicity.
+I didn't do this in this guide to keep it simple.

      * Check that our docker container was uploaded.